You may wish to read an introduction to this section first.

 In the XVIth century a side portal was removed from S. Esuperanzio and utilised for S. Nicol˛.

-The central part of Cingoli was renovated in the XVIIIth/XIXth century, whereas the quarter near Porta del Spineto retains its medieval character to some extent.
+The central part of Cingoli was renovated in the XVIIIth/XIXth century, whereas the quarter near Porta del Spineto retains its medieval character.

 (left) Older part of S. Filippo; (right-above) old relief on the fašade of the rebuilt church of S. Girolamo; (right-below) detail of the old portal of S. Francesco by Jacopo da Cingoli